 Once you have a schedule in place, follow these tips to keep your communications on track:

 - Keep materials donor-centric.
 Shift your language toward what the donor can accomplish with their donation.
 To quickly check your communications, count how many times the word “you” appears in your materials.
 “You” should appear at least twice as often as the words “we” and “our.”

 - Vary content.
 Remember the heartwarming story you chose in Tip #1?
 As beautiful as it is, you don’t want to post it verbatim on every material you send out.
 You can and should center your communications around your best content, however.
-For example, post the story in full in mailed materials or on a year-end fundraising page, but tease the story in social media posts and emails instead.
+For example, post the story in full in mailed materials or on a year-end fundraising page, while teasing the story in social media posts and emails.

 Now that you’re prepared to communicate with your donors, it’s time to prepare your organization for receiving year-end donations.

-When it comes time to make your ask, you’ll need to be ready to accept online donations en mass, so prepare your digital components well in advance.
+When it comes time to make your ask, you’ll need to be ready to accept online donations en masse, so prepare your digital components well in advance.